Introduction Click here

 Because the Chinese had not learnt the principles of perspective, their paintings lacked a vanishing point towards which all the forms and lines were directed thereby providing depth and perspective.
 Instead, the eye moves about the landscape and a river or a mountain towering above it may both seem to be at eye level.
 Pathways and links in the painting lead the viewer from one level to another.

-Many of the Chinese landscape paintings were of shan shui, shan being mountains and shui being water, and the paintings displayed both mountains and water.
+Many of the Chinese landscape paintings were of shan shui, shan being mountains and shui being water with the paintings displayed both mountains and water.
 Mountains have long been regarded as sacred objects in China being the home of immortals and close to heaven.
 The paintings are not realistic but rather display the scene from the painter’s mind, what he thinks about it, comparable to a philosophical statement.

 Shan shui paintings have three parts: